coleygroup/coleygroup.github.io/README.md

 Any Coley Group members are free to make changes and additions to the website (such as adding/removing themselves to/from the "People" page) through this repo, pending approval.
 The existing templating combined with the following guide should hopefully make this process as painless as possible.
 Stylistic or template changes are also welcome but may require navigating Kevin's nightmarish templates and CSS.

+Before you do anything, fork this repo and clone the forked repo to your local machine:
+```bash
+$ git clone https://github.com/coleygroup/coley.mit.edu.git
+```

 ### Local deployment

 If you are making non-trivial changes (i.e. beyond just adding yourself to the "People" page), it is highly encouraged to locally deploy the website on your machine to preview the website before making a pull request.
 First, install Jekyll if you have not done so, following [the official guide](https://jekyllrb.com/docs/installation/#requirements) corresponding to your OS.

-Next, fork this repo and clone the forked repo to your local machine:
+In the folder corresponding to your cloned repo, simply run the following to serve the website at `http://localhost:4000`.
 ```bash
-$ git clone https://github.com/coleygroup/coley.mit.edu.git
-```

-In your newly created folder, simply run the following to serve the website at `http://localhost:4000`.
-```bash
 $ jekyll serve
 ```

 ### Making changes and pull requests

-Please create and checkout a new branch with the command
+Create and checkout a new branch with the command
 ```bash
 $ git checkout -b BRANCH_NAME
 ```
 After you make and push your changes to the branch, perform a pull request so that your changes can be reviewed and merged into the main repo.
+This can be done easily through the Github UI on the browser.

 ### Adding you or someone else to the "People" page